jonekc/forms/README.md

 # Blog application

-You can fill in the form.
-The fields will be saved in the database.
-A post may include images.
-Admin can view the added data and edit the form submissions.
+Posts are saved in the database.
+An article may include images.
+Admin can create new content using a form and edit the posts.

-## How to run the application using Docker?
+## How to run the application locally using Docker?

 Create a `.env` file based on the `.env.example` file with filled values.
 Run the following commands in the terminal (project root directory):